Brandon Sanderson

-He created Sanderson's Laws of Magic and popularized the idea of "hard magic" and "soft magic" systems.
-In 2008, Sanderson started a podcast with author Dan Wells and cartoonist Howard Tayler called Writing Excuses, involving topics about creating genre writing and webcomics.
-In 2016, the American media company DMG Entertainment licensed the movie rights to Sanderson's entire Cosmere universe, but the rights have since reverted back to Sanderson.
-Sanderson's March 2022 Kickstarter campaign became the most successful in history, finishing with 185,341 backers pledging $41,754,153.
+Sanderson created Sanderson's Laws of Magic and popularized the idea of "hard magic" and "soft magic" systems.
+In 2008, Sanderson started a podcast with the horror writer Dan Wells and the cartoonist Howard Tayler called Writing Excuses, involving topics about creating genre writing and webcomics.
+In 2016, the American media company DMG Entertainment licensed the film rights to Sanderson's entire Cosmere universe, but the rights have since reverted back to Sanderson.
+Sanderson's March 2022 Kickstarter campaign became the most successful in history, finishing with 185,341 backers pledging US$41,754,153.
+In mid-2022, Sanderson and Dan Wells started another podcast, Intentionally Blank, which is focused on writing and pop culture.